RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 * *Icon*, defining the visual appearance of stereotyped elements in the diagrams.

 One doubt may arise: why not use standard sub-classing instead of stereotyping?
 Subclassing defines a special relation between items in the same model, while stereotypes define new modeling concepts used to create models.
-Stereotypes are typically used to define (i) additional semantic constraints, (ii) semantics outside UML’s scope (e.g., metadata for code generators), or (iii) new modeling concepts with specific behavior or properties that will often be reused.
+Stereotypes are typically used to define (i) additional semantic constraints, (ii) additional semantics outside UML’s scope (e.g., metadata for code generators), or (iii) new modeling concepts with specific behavior or properties that will often be reused.

----

 > **Résumé** :
 >
 > * Stereotypes extend metaclasses by defining additional semantics for their concept.
 A model element can be stereotyped multiple ways, specifying base metaclasses, constraints, tagging values, and an icon.
 >
 > * Stereotypes define new modeling concepts, while subclassing defines a special relation between items in the same model.
-Stereotypes are used for additional semantic constraints, semantics outside UML’s scope, and new modeling concepts.
+Stereotypes are used for additional semantic constraints, additional semantics outside UML’s scope, and reusable new modeling concepts.

----

 ### 6.5.2 PREDICATES

-Another way to vary UML semantics is to use restriction *predicates* (e.g., OCL expressions) that reduce semantic variation of modeling elements.
+Another way to vary UML semantics is to use *restriction predicates* (e.g., OCL expressions) that reduce semantic variation of modeling elements.
 Predicates can be attached to any UML meta-class or stereotype and can be formal or informal expressions.
 To be coherent with UML symbols, expressions must not contradict the inherited base semantics of elements.

----

 > **Résumé** :
 >
 > * Restriction predicates, such as OCL expressions, can be used to vary UML semantics by reducing the semantic variation of modeling elements.
 These predicates can be attached to any UML meta-class or stereotype and can be formal or informal expressions.

----

 ### 6.5.3 TAGGED VALUES

 *Tagged values* consist of a tag-value pair that can be attached as a typed property to a stereotype.
 They allow designers to specify additional information useful for implementing, transforming, or executing a model, such as defining project management data.
 For example, a tagged value "status = unit_tested" can declare that a component has gone through the unit testing phase.

----

 > **Résumé** :
 >
 > * Tagged values are typed properties attached to stereotypes, providing additional information for model implementation, transformation, or execution.

----